confluentinc/cp-demo/docs/index.rst

 that connect via the ``PLAINTEXT`` port (their username is ``ANONYMOUS``).
 All other users are not authorized to communicate with the cluster.

+This demo :devx-cp-demo:`automatically generates|scripts/security/certs-create.sh` simple SSL
+certificates and creates keystores, truststores, and secures them with a password.
+To communicate with the brokers, Kafka clients may use any of the ports on which the brokers are listening.
+To use a security-enabled port, they must specify security parameters for keystores, truststores, password, or authentication so the Kafka command line client tools pass the security configuration file :devx-cp-demo:`with interceptors|scripts/security/client_with_interceptors.config` or :devx-cp-demo:`without interceptors|scripts/security/client_without_interceptors.config` or with these security parameters.

-1. Verify the ports on which the Kafka brokers are listening with the following command, and they should match the table shown below:
+#.
+Verify the ports on which the Kafka brokers are listening with the
+   following command, and they should match the table shown below:

    .. sourcecode:: bash